TheoriseConcepts/ISRTCorne/doc/partslist.md

 # Corne Parts List and Buying Guide

 The parts list compiled here is based on the factors of affordability, convenience, and functionality.
 An attempt was made to keep the costs low while also ensuring that the components are of decent quality.
-Availability of UK suppliers was limited, so hopefully my recomendations prove useful.
+Availability of UK suppliers was limited, so hopefully my recommendations prove useful.

 If you are aware of alternatives or improvements to my suggestions, please let me know.

 # The PCB

 Do you want to keep the costs to a minimum?
 Are you confident in your ability to source parts such as pcb screws, diodes, hotswap sockets, etc?
-Then I'd recomend using jlcpcb.com to print the corne pcb.
+Then I'd recommend using jlcpcb.com to print the corne pcb.
 Just upload the latest "gerbers" from [foostan/crkbd](https://github.com/foostan/crkbd/releases) onto the frontpage of jlcpcb and either stick with the default options or upgrade to lead free HASL for +1 usd.
 You can also consider a different colour to the default green if you prefer.

-However, if you prefer the convenience of a partial kit to help you get started, then I recomend using [42Keebs](https://42keebs.eu/shop/kits/pro-micro-based/corne-cherry-v3-hotswap-split-ergo-40-kit/?attribute_plate-type=FR4%20(PCB%20material)&attribute_pa_colour=black).
+However, if you prefer the convenience of a partial kit to help you get started, then I recommend using [42Keebs](https://42keebs.eu/shop/kits/pro-micro-based/corne-cherry-v3-hotswap-split-ergo-40-kit/?attribute_plate-type=FR4%20(PCB%20material)&attribute_pa_colour=black).
 This site will provide you with most of the parts needed to build this keyboard, and they also have a soldering service.
 For my build, I opted to buy the base kit from here with the Controller Sockets/Pins/Headers addon.
 You can easily find the other components cheaper elsewhere, and do the soldering yourself.

 ![42KEEBS](https://github.com/theoriseconcepts/ISRTCorne/branch/main/doc/images/42Keebs.png)